 The legislation was very popular.
 It quickly passed in the House on July 9, 2008 and then passed the Senate on December 10, 2008.
 President Bush signed the bill into law on December, 23, 2008.

 Check the menus at top and to the sides for the latest information.
-Here is a short summary of the National Park Quarters bill:
+Here is a short summary of the National Park Quarters bill, officially dubbed the America’s Beautiful National Parks Quarter Dollar Coin Act of 2008:

-All but one of the five 2013 America the Beautiful Quarters have already been released.
-2014 quarter design candidate have been under review as well.
-Stay tuned to this Web site for upcoming announcements about National Park Quarters, and make sure to read our latest news.
+Stay tuned to this site for upcoming announcements about National Park Quarters, and make sure to read our latest news.